pypa/virtualenv/docs/user_guide.rst

 .. warning::

-   As detailed above virtual environments usually just borrow things from the system Python, they don't actually contain all the data from the system Python.
+   As detailed above, virtual environments usually just borrow things from the system Python, they don't actually contain all the data from the system Python.
 The version of the python executable is hardcoded within the python exe itself.
-   Therefore if you upgrade your system Python, your virtual environment will still report the version before the upgrade, even though now other than the executable all additional content (standard library, binary libs, etc) are of the new version.
+   Therefore, if you upgrade your system Python, your virtual environment will still report the version before the upgrade, even though now other than the executable all additional content (standard library, binary libs, etc) are of the new version.

-   Baring any major incompatibilities (rarely the case) the virtual environment will continue working, but other than the content embedded within the python executable it will behave like the upgraded version.
-If a such virtual environment python is specified as the target python interpreter, we will create virtual environments that match the new system Python version, not the version reported by the virtual environment.
+   Barring any major incompatibilities (rarely the case) the virtual environment will continue working, but other than the content embedded within the python executable it will behave like the upgraded version.
+If such a virtual environment python is specified as the target python interpreter, we will create virtual environments that match the new system Python version, not the version reported by the virtual environment.